-For students in Nursing or Community and Technical College.
-Basic nutritional principles and their application to self and others with normal nutritional needs; comparative nutritive value of various common foods; planning a well balanced diet with modifications in use of exchange lists.
+For students in some nursing programs and food service management.
+No prerequisite; not open to majors or minors in home economics.
+Basic nutrition principles and their application to self and others with normal needs; comparative nutritive value of various common foods.
+Planning well balanced diets and use of exchange list.

 740:141.
 FOOD FOR THE FAMILY.
 4 credits.
+(2-4)

-(1-4) For non-majors.
-Application of nutrition to meal planning; problems in selection and buying of food on a budget; methods of food preparation; table etiquette, meal service, entertaining.
+For non-majors.
+Application of nutrition to meal planning; problems in selecting, budgeting and preparing food; table etiquette, meal service, entertaining.

 740:143.
-FOODS AND NUTRITION.
+FOOD AND NUTRITION.
 4 credits.
+(3-2)

-(2-2) Not open to majors or minors.
-Principles of nutrition and cookery; selection and care of food; dietary requirements on various age levels, analysis of student's own diet, racial differences in dietary habits; cookery for the invalid, tray service.
+Designed for some nursing programs.
+Not open to majors or minors in home economics.
+Principles of nutrition and food preparation.
+Selection and care of food; dietary requirements of various age levels, analysis of student's own diet; racial differences in dietary habits; food preparation for invalid, tray service.